 We support greater openness and dialogue between Iran and the international community, and encourage Iran to play a stabilising role in the wider Middle East.

 The Elders welcomed the July 2015 agreement on Iran’s nuclear programme between Iran, the P5+1 countries (US, Russia, China, UK, France and Germany) and the EU.
 The agreement represents a historic opportunity to end decades of animosity between Iran and the West, especially the US, and to rebuild relationships on the basis of trust and mutual respect.

-Implementation began in January 2016 and the agreement has been broadly observed by all sides.
+Implementation began in January 2016 and despite the decision by US President Donald Trump in October 2017 to decertify the nuclear deal, the agreement has been broadly observed by all sides.
 Iran is now subject to the strongest nuclear verification regime in the world.